Greece › Crete › Chania Hotels

 Hotel Phone: +30 28210 92168

-Fantastic midrange hotel on the closest beach to Chania’s Old Town (just to the west of the historic Venetian walls).
+Excellent midrange option in the Nea Chora neighborhood.
+It sits directly on the closest swimming beach to the Old Town, which is an easy 15-minute walk away.
 The swimming directly in front of the hotel is superb.
-Beach bars and restaurants are within steps.
-It’s a pleasant one km walk from the hotel to the cafes, shops, and restaurants of the Old Town.
+Beach bars and restaurants are within steps, and it’s a pleasant one km walk from the hotel to Old Town cafes, shops, and restaurants.

 Read More